 Multiple news reports regarding state apathy have surfaced in various parts of the country, especially on the police’s indifference towards the issue.
 Even prior to the coronavirus crisis, only less than one percent of Indian women registered domestic violence related complaints with the police, due to immense mistrust about the police’s promptness, according to the National Family Health Survey of 2015-16.

 AIDWA has been working with multiple lawyers, who get in touch with victims of domestic violence who choose to go for legal assistance.
-“Many state units organise legal aid centers and some at the district level too.
+“Many state units organise legal aid centres and some at the district level too.
 AIDWA has responded to these challenges by setting up helplines and in many cases, providing them with advice and legal intervention”, said Ali.

 As per news reports, NCW Chairperson Rekha Sharma too has attributed the sudden rise in the number of complaints to the lockdown, which has locked the abuser and the victim together, as the latter continues to be isolated from any aid, with strict stay-at-home orders issued across the country.